escapin/ElectionManager/README.md

 ```

 This command requires [sudo] password since, by UNIX standard, only with
-*superuser* privileges it is possible to listen to privilege ports
+*superuser* privileges it is allowed to listen to privilege ports
 (i.e., ports below 1024).